Patient and Public Involvement

 The People Participation and Working Together groups at East London NHS Foundation Trust regularly meet to ensure the views and ideas of service users, their families, and carers are heard.
 ELFT People Participation were instrumental in helping us to organise, film and develop the arts therapies videos which participants base their modality choice on in ERA.
 They are also helping to link service users interested in taking part in the study to researchers and provide ongoing advice to the study team.

 SUGAR – (Service User and Carer Group Advising on Research)

 SUGAR members discuss and contribute to various aspects of research projects and the research process across London.
-They meet every month and have also written journal papers and give conference workshops, presentations and posters.
+They meet every month and have also written journal papers and give conference workshops, presentations and poster presentations.
 We go to SUGAR regularly for advice on the ERA study.
-SUGAR have helped ERA from the very beginning with the study design, commenting on videos and advising on patient-facing information.
+SUGAR have helped ERA from the very beginning with the study design, modality videos and advising on participant-facing information.